AntonioTorres23/OpenGL_Notes/Normal Mapping.md

 For instance, take a brick surface.
 A brick surface is quite a rough surface and obviously not completely flat: it contains sunken cement stripes and a lot of detailed little holes and cracks.
 If we were to view such a brick surface in a lit scene the immersion gets easily broken.
 Below we can see a brick texture applied to a flat surface lit by a point light.

 ![[Pasted image 20251105142709.png]]

+The lighting doesn't take any of the small cracks and holes into account and completely ignores the deep stripes between the bricks;